Welcome

 Germany and Democratic Republic of the Congo: Bilateral relations

-The Federal Government is supporting the consolidation of the democratic process and is calling for lasting political and economic reforms in order to prevent further destabilisation in the country and the region.
+The Federal Government is supporting the consolidation of the democratic process and is committed to lasting political and economic reforms in order to prevent further destabilisation in the country and the region.
 A current priority is improving the security and humanitarian situation, especially in eastern Congo.

-Then Foreign Minister Heiko Maas paid a visit to the Democratic Republic of the Congo in 2019.
+The then Foreign Minister Heiko Maas paid a visit to the Democratic Republic of the Congo in 2019.
 In the same year, President Félix Tshisekedi went on his first trip to Germany, where he met Federal President Frank-Walter Steinmeier and then Federal Chancellor Angela Merkel.
-He travelled to Berlin once again at the end of August 2021 in his capacity as AU Chairperson for the Compact with Africa summit.
+In April 2024, he travelled to Berlin for talks with Federal Chancellor Olaf Scholz.
+He attended the Munich Security Conference in February 2025.
+In November 2023, then Prime Minister Sama Lukonde visited Berlin for the G20 Compact with Africa Conference.

 Bilateral development cooperation with the Democratic Republic of the Congo currently comprises an ongoing portfolio totalling around 500 million euro.
-A comprehensive humanitarian assistance portfolio is also in place (52 million euro in 2022, compared with 68.5 million euro in the previous year).
+The most recent intergovernmental consultations took place in February 2023, at which the Federal Ministry for Economic Cooperation and Development pledged 90 million euro for the partner country.
+The next intergovernmental consultations are scheduled to take place in the last quarter of 2025.
+A comprehensive humanitarian assistance portfolio is also in place (54.7 million euro in 2024).

 In the area of humanitarian assistance, Germany is helping, among other things, to provide food aid and to promote specific protection projects for girls and women to tackle sexual and gender-based violence.
 It is also working to strengthen health services and clinics as well as to provide water, sanitation and hygiene services for people in need.